Colorbleed/qtazu/README.md

 This requires [Gazu](https://github.com/cgwire/gazu) and [Qt.py](https://github.com/mottosso/Qt.py).

 ## What is Qtazu?

-*Qtazu* implements Qt widgets that can be reused across projects to connect and work with a CG-Wire instance through an interface running in Python.
+*Qtazu* implements Qt widgets to connect and work with a CG-Wire instance through an interface running in Python.

+- Reusable components to develop your own interfacs to interact with CG-Wire.
+- Embeddable in DCCs supporting Python and Qt
-These widgets can then be embedded in DCCs like Maya, Houdini or even standalone Python applications like a studio pipeline.
+- _Or_ use them in your own standalone Python application, like a studio pipeline.
+- Agnostic widgets so you can easily instantiate them as you need

 **WIP**: *This is a WIP repository*

-## Usage Examples
+## Examples

-The Widgets are implemented in such a way you can easily initialize them as you need.
+The Widgets initialize in such a way you can easily embed them for your needs.

-Here are some examples:

-_The examples assume a running Qt application instance._
+_The examples assume a running Qt application instance exists._

-**Logging in**
+#### Logging in

 ```python
 from qtazu.widgets.login import Login